UniversalDependencies/UD_English-EWT/README.md

 been single-annotated, a limited portion of them have been double-annotated, and subsequent correction has been done to improve consistency.
-Other aspects of the treebank, such as Universal POS, features and enhanced dependencies, has mainly been done automatically, with very limited hand-correction.
+Other aspects of the treebank, such as Universal POS, features and enhanced dependencies, has mainly been done automatically, with very limited hand-correction initially (but substantial cleanup over the years).

 # License/Copyright